arajigah/website/README.md

 The app is pre-populated with some data for Selenium Testing Purposes.

 ### FUNCTIONALITY ###
--Enclosure- Add, Update, View and Delete are functioning -Animal- Add is functioning
+* Enclosure: Add, Update, View and Delete are functioning
+* Animal: Add is functioning
--Food- Add is functioning
+* Food: Add is functioning